 🔹 Review industry demands and AI adoption in your field.

-🔹 Identify which of your course elements are:
+🔹 After, identify which of your course elements are:

 Note: Students need foundational AI-free learning to develop the core understanding necessary to critically evaluate and effectively use AI tools, just as one must understand basic math before using a calculator effectively.

-🔹 Apply the Constructive Alignment Framework when integrating AI, ensuring that:
+🔹 Apply the Constructive Alignment Framework, ensuring that:

 a.
-Learning objectives: Write objectives that incorporate how your students will use AI in real-world scenarios; make sure to reflect both foundational competencies (AI-free learning-as necessary) and AI-augmented skills.
+Learning objectives: Write objectives that incorporate how your students will use AI in real-world scenarios; if necessary make sure they reflect both foundational competencies (AI-free learning-as necessary) and AI-augmented skills.

 b.
 Teaching methods: Incorporate appropriate AI tools and interactions based on your objectives.